 - you need help but don't get it

-- your stress or anxiety make it difficult for you to go out
+- your stress, anxiety or other mental health condition make it difficult for you to go out

 - you find it hard to cope with large crowds or loud noises